Music Statement

 Intent

-At Sacred Heart we believe that all pupils should be given the opportunity to listen to, appreciate, perform and explore a wide range of music styles and genres, including the works of the great classical composers and modern musical influences.
-As an integral part of their cultural capital, past and present, it helps pupils understand themselves and relate to others, forging important links between the home, school and the wider world.
+At Sacred Heart, we believe that all pupils should have the opportunity to listen to, appreciate, perform, and explore a wide range of musical styles and genres, from the great classical composers to modern musical influences.
+Music forms an integral part of pupils’ cultural capital, past and present, helping them understand themselves, relate to others, and forge connections between home, school, and the wider world.

-Our music curriculum encourages pupils to express themselves and to become confident performers.
-At Sacred Heart we use music throughout many aspects of school life, enabling and developing positive learning environments such that pupils feel confident to perform in front of their peers in small groups, larger concerts and school masses.
+Our curriculum encourages pupils to express themselves and become confident performers.
+Music is embedded throughout school life, creating positive learning environments in which pupils feel confident to perform—whether in small groups, larger concerts, or school Masses.

-We recognise the importance of our local area and the influence this has on our pupils’ musical heritage, providing opportunities for pupils to become involved in local music festivals, performing for local residents and competitions alongside whole school end of year music celebrations.
-We strive to ensure our music curriculum is diverse and responsive to the interests of the pupils, such that the engagement remains high and pupils feel positive about their musical journey.
+We recognise the importance of our local area and its influence on pupils’ musical heritage, providing opportunities to participate in local music festivals, perform for the community, and take part in competitions, alongside whole-school musical celebrations.
+Our curriculum is diverse and responsive to pupils’ interests, ensuring high engagement and fostering a positive relationship with music.

 Implementation

 Our music curriculum is taught as a spiral curriculum, building on and revisiting prior skills.
-It is designed to meet the requirements of the 2014 National Curriculum for Years 1-6 along with the 2021 Model Music Curriculum and ensures that children sing, listen, compose and perform through class group activities as well as whole school assemblies, hymn practises, school Mases, learning of instruments, concerts and performances.
+It is designed to meet the requirements of the 2014 National Curriculum for Years 1–6, alongside the 2021 Model Music Curriculum, ensuring that children sing, listen, compose, and perform through class activities, whole-school assemblies, hymn practice, school Masses, instrument learning, concerts, and performances.

 Impact